JavaScript avatar library

 import lorelei from '@dicebear/styles/lorelei.json' with { type: 'json' };

-const avatar = new Avatar(lorelei, {
+const avatar = new Avatar(style, {

 // ... options